joelouthan/theologic.us/content/posts/prayers/2020-08-02-pm_prayers.md

 ## Acts 20:24 But I do not account my life of any value nor as precious to myself, if only I may finish my course and the ministry that I received from the Lord Jesus, to testify to the gospel of the grace of God.

 <pre><b>
+Isaiah 53:9
+And they made his grave with the wicked and with a rich man in his death, although he had done no violence, and there was no deceit in his mouth.
 </b></pre>

+My God,

+You are more than innocent.
+You are holy, righteous, and truth.

+You are merciful, gracious and full of love.

+Be kind towards me.

+Protect me from all temptations.
+Do not let your Spirit depart from me.

 ## Prayers for the church as a whole